rahrahahahah/terms/TERMS.md

 These Terms may be updated at any time.
 Continued use of KATSEYE after changes take effect means you accept the revised Terms.

-9. Contact

-If you have questions or concerns about these Terms or data usage, you may contact the developer through:

-Discord: @YourDiscordUsername

-Email: youremail@example.com (optional but recommended)